sarashbsty/Quine-Mccluskey-Module/README.md

 ## Input Struture Example
 {"var": 4, "minterms":[1,2,3,4,5,6], "dontCares":[2,3]}
-note: dontcares is optionally, can be omitted for CLI, input using pipelining
+note: dontcares is optional, can be omitted for CLI, input using pipelining